frederic-perez/AmE-dictionary/dictionary.md

-__(sic)__ _adverb_ _Latin_ (also [sic]) When you’re writing a paper and you want to quote a source, but the source contains a misspelling or some other error, you use the word [sic] after the quote so that whoever reads your paper knows the mistake is in the original source, rather than in your own sloppy typing.
+__(sic)__ _adverb_ :two: _Latin_ (also [sic]) When you’re writing a paper and you want to quote a source, but the source contains a misspelling or some other error, you use the word [sic] after the quote so that whoever reads your paper knows the mistake is in the original source, rather than in your own sloppy typing.
 It’s kind of a way of saying, “Yeah, I know this is wrong, but let’s just be clear — I didn't do it!"
 __105s__
 __18-wheeler__ A trucking rig consisting of a tractor and a trailer and typically having eighteen wheels.
 __35-degree day__